XaviPinyol/Wordpress-advanced-CPT/README.md

 # Wordpress-advanced-CPT
-This repository is for agroup all custom php archives to work specifics CPT in specifics Themes
+This repository is for grouping all custom php files, to work specific CPTs on specific wordpress themes.